SimonBojesen/SP3_/README.md

 # plainJpaTemplate
-Fork (or clone and delete the .git-folder) this project to get a ready to use template for JPA-development in a plain java project (no web server)
+Clone (and delete the .git-folder) this project to get a ready to use template for JPA-development in a plain java project (no web server)

 It uses the strategy with an in-memory database to mock away your database for DB-related unit tests

 # Getting started
-- Clone the project (from your fork) and navigate into the project folder
+- Clone the project, navigate into the project folder and delete the .git-folder

 ### Change settings in the POM-file
 **Important:**